rycolab/website/content/authors/yahya/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Large Language Models Teaching Assistants
 - Teaching Assistants NLP F24
 ---
-Manuel is a Computer Science MSc student at ETHZ.
-He completed his Bachelor's degrees in Math and Computer Science at Universidade de Santiago de Compostela.
-When not in front of a computer, he enjoys playing basketball, fixing bikes, or playing the bagpipe.
+Yahya is an Msc Computer Science student at ETH Zürich, from Egypt.
+His research interests include (mechanistic) interpretability of language models as well as psycholinguistics and language acquisition inter alia.
+In his free time, he enjoys running distances, reading non-fiction and traveling!